henrymbuguak/Laravel-5.4-Shopping-Cart/README.md

 # The goal of the project

-The goal of this project is help you get started in creating a shopping cart using laravel 5.4.
-Ecommerce is going to be huge deal in 21st century.
-Here are the goals:
+The goal of this project is to help you get started in creating a shopping cart using laravel 5.4.
+Ecommerce is going to be a huge deal in 21st century.
+Here are the goals we have accomplished:

 - We created project from ground up.
 - We created custom authentication for customer to sign in.
 - We created database seeder to seed our products.
-- We added ability for user add product to their shopping cart.
+- We added ability for user add products to their shopping cart.
-- We connected our application stripe online payment services.
+- We connected our application with stripe online payment services.
 - We also implemented the use of guest and auth middleware.
 - Customers are able to buy items from our application.
+- We store the orders in the database, we also get payment id from stripe.

 # Challenge for you